cloudsummer/ICBcomb/README.md

  FeatureCounts (version 2.0.3) was used to calculate gene expression and get the raw counts (reads matrix).

-## 4. Modify the file "nextflow.config": To run a Nextflow configuration file and specify parameters such as the path to the fastq files, reference genome path, user UID, and other relevant settings.
+## 3. Modify the file "nextflow.config".
+To run a Nextflow configuration file and specify parameters such as the path to the fastq files, reference genome path, user UID, and other relevant settings.

-## 5. Running the following code will initiate background processing, and save the log in "NF.log.":
+## 4. Running the following code will initiate background processing, and save the log in "NF.log.":

 ```nohup nextflow ./bulk_RNAseq_work_flow_of_NEXTFLOW -with-docker xynicoo/rnaseq:n3-fastpMqc -c nextflow.config >> NF.log 2>&1 &```